antonywanjala/compare-text/README.md

 #16

 The frequency distribution of common terminologies can be used as the conceptual bases for use in a corporate strategy maker with the ultimate goal of supplying enough heterogeneity in the corporate strategy maker source material so as to allow for a more heterogenous output (resultant strategies) and, as a result, an output less likely to be tethered down by the any decay in node sequences invoked at the corporatre strategy making level(s) and/or methods.

+#17

+A Proprietary High-Volume Data Access System providing concurrent data retrieval and optimized bandwidth usage, suitable for retrieving files of any size.
+Capacity: The system provides access to a concurrent data stream totaling 2 GB per day, yielding an annual potential of nearly 730 GB of data.
+Access Structure: This daily capacity is shared across a base of 10 user accounts, allowing
+200 MB of access per user.
+The system leverages high-limit consumer platforms (Google Blogger) to decentralize storage and maximize volume capacity.
+Data Pipeline Serialization and Encoding: The source file is converted to binary, then encoded into Base64 format.
+Encryption and Segmentation: The Base64 stream is segmented into chunks, each secured using Fernet symmetric encryption.
+The decryption key is retained for later download.
+Publication: The encrypted Fernet chunks are published onto Google Blogger posts across multiple accounts.
+The daily 2 GB capacity is based on the following metrics: $$10 \text{ accounts} \times 100 \text{ posts/account} \times 20 \text{ MB/post} = 2,000
+\text{ MB (2 GB)}$$ This is feasible because: Each Google Blogger post is estimated to handle a minimum of 15 million characters, which equates to approximately 20 MB of data.
+Each account can sustain about 100 published posts.
+Anti-Spam Mitigation To prevent automated spam filters from flagging the long sequences of encrypted data: The encrypted Fernet chunks are interspersed with AI-generated, coherent text related to cryptography (e.g., "How to make a cryptocurrency").
+This contextual placement is intended to reduce the likelihood of the encrypted data being interpreted as malicious or non-human spam, thereby mitigating the risk of account bans.
+Security and Scaling Caveat The system's scalability is severely limited by a critical security flaw: Security Risk: The published post approach requires user data to be published to the open web, making the architecture unacceptable for confidential or proprietary data.
+Secure Alternative: The only secure implementation path is storing the chunks as draft posts, which hides the user data from the public web.
+While Blogger drafts encourage high volume (1,000+ per account is possible), this approach may introduce volume constraints not present with published posts.
+The system is designed for maximum bandwidth efficiency during retrieval, which involves noting the character-to-character offset of each segment across the posts for seamless reassembly and decryption.
+Note: This method is subject to scrutiny because of its reliance on a public forum (eg. Blogger).
+In other words, I do not condone the publication of customer information without premeditated consent on either the purveyor of goods and/or services or said customer's part.
+Also, aside from an internet-capable device and an internet connection, every aspect of said method (detailed in the post) is completely free of charge to the average user.